FabricAttachedMemory/Emulation/README.md

 ## IVSHMEM connectivity between all VMs

-Memory-centric computing in a The Machine is done used via memory accesses similar to those used with legacy memory-mapping.
+Memory-centric computing in a The Machine is done via memory accesses similar to those used with legacy memory-mapping.
 Emulation provides a resource for such [user space programming via IVSHMEM](https://github.com/FabricAttachedMemory/Emulation/wiki/Emulation-via-Virtual-Machines).
 A typical QEMU invocation line looks something like this:

     qemu-system-x86_64 -enable-kvm \
         -net bridge,br=fabric_em,helper=/usr/lib/qemu/qemu-bridge-helper \